GLB Vertex Compression

 A

-Lower simplification ratios preserve more detail but result in larger files.
+Lower strength preserves more detail but results in larger files.
 You can preview the compressed model before downloading to find the right balance.

 Q